 A consumer's records must include an invoice or other statement of the purchase price of an item the consumer purchased from inside or outside the State.
 Failure of the consumer to keep these records subjects the consumer to liability for tax on the purchase price of the item, as determined by the Secretary."

 SECTION 4.19.
 G.S.
-105-164.4G(f) reads as rewritten:
+105-237.1 (a)(6) reads as rewritten: